-Ever wondered why life has it’s tendency to cross some people away from your picture?
+Ever wondered why life has a tendency to cross some people away from your picture?
 There is a good reason for that.
-So why would you desperately want some people who have nothing to do you with The you of today only because you shared some old memories 10 or even 20 years ago to be back in your life?!
+So why would you desperately want some people who have nothing to do you with you of today only because you shared some old memories 10 or even 20 years ago to be back in your life?!
 What’s the purpose?

 Keep in touch with those who matter the most in your life.

 5. Social for real

 I failed to remember when was the last time I actually gathered together with my friends on a weekly basis.
 What happened?!
 What amazed me the most is a response of one of my Facebook friends Kat on one of my emails.
 I asked how she was doing and all what I received in reply was simple: “Check my Facebook updates!
 Everything is there so nothing is the mystery”.
 So Kat, no offense, in a reply here I will just say that I value the friendship that matters and those who have 2 sec to call me back just for the sake of it.
 That’s why Not only I get rid of old clutter once in 6 month I also getting rid of highly unsociable “friends” 😉

 6. TMI (too much of information)